Skip to main content

 Why jump squats specifically

 The plyometric-training literature distinguishes between drills by their rate-of-force-development demand and their injury profile.
 Box jumps look impressive but produce most of their stimulus on the take-off; the landing is on the box, low impact.
 Depth jumps and drop jumps are the highest-stimulus plyos but produce significant joint loading and are reserved for already-trained athletes.
-Jump squats sit in the sweet spot: high stimulus, controllable loading, well-tolerated by adults across fitness levels Markovic 2007.
+Jump squats sit in the sweet spot: high stimulus, controllable loading, and meaningful jump-height gains across a broad range of adults Markovic 2007.

 The mechanics of a jump squat are also useful as a translation from lifting to sport.
 The drill is essentially a squat with an explosive concentric phase — the same hip-and-knee extension pattern lifters already train, just executed at maximum velocity.
 Adults who can back-squat 1.5× bodyweight already have the strength base to benefit; the jump squat teaches them to express it explosively.